TheOnceAndFutureSmalltalker/mpc_project/README.md

 ### Model Predictive Control with Latency

 When we issue a command to the car to turn or accelarate, there is a delay in response time.
 We call this latency.
-The result is that by the time the car responds to the commands, it is no longer at its initial state.
-To compensate for this, we can apply the kinematic model described above to the current state for the period of the latency to arrive at the current state which will actually be in effect once the steering and acceleration commands are realized.
+The result is that by the time the car actually responds to the commands, it is no longer at its initial state.
+To compensate for this, we can apply the kinematic model described above to the current state for the period of the latency to arrive at the state which will actually be in effect once the steering and acceleration commands are realized.
 This state, in car coordinates, is calculated as below:

 latent_x = 0 + v * dt;
 latent_y = 0